UCSBCarpentry/2022-05-12-ucsb-webscraping/_episodes/06-conclusion.md

 In fact, this is such an efficient way to disrupt a web site that hackers are often doing it on purpose.
 This is called a <a href="https://en.wikipedia.org/wiki/Denial-of-service_attack" target="_blank"> Denial of Service (DoS) attack</a>.

+> ## Distributed Denial of Service Attacks in 2020 and 2021
+>
+> The <a href= "">2021 Comcast Business DDoS (Distributed Denial of Service) Threat Report</a> recorded
+> a significant increase in global DDoS attacks in 2020 and 2021.
+Also, Comcast also noted how these years saw a shift in targets
+> for these attacks.
+>
+> What category of targets do you think saw the most DDoS attacks in 2021?
+> A. Education, Finance, Government, and Healthcare
+> B. Information Technology & Manufacturing
+> C. Retail, Real Estate, Transportation, Utilities, and Religious Institutions
+> D. Individuals
+>
+> >
+> > Answer: A. Education, Finance, Government, Healthcare
+> >
+> > According to <a href= "https://www.interpol.int/en/News-and-Events/News/2020/INTERPOL-report-shows-alarming-rate-of-cyberattacks-during-COVID-19">INTERPOL</a>,
+> > as cited by the Comcast report, attacks in 2020 shifted from individuals to big corporation, government and critical infrastructure.
+> >
+> > 73% of attacks targeted Education, Finance, Government, and Healthcare.
+Retail, Real Estate, Transportation, Utilities, and Religious Institutions; and
+> > Information Technology & Manufacturing both took less than 20% of attacks.
+> {: .solution}
+>
+{: .challenge}

 Since DoS attacks are unfortunately a common occurence on the Internet, modern web servers include measures to ward off such illegitimate use of their resources.
 They are watchful for large amounts of requests appearing to come from a single computer or IP address, and their first line of defense often involves